mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 NOTE - for similar work see [@barab_using_2002]

-### Choosing a suitable unit of analysis / germ cell
+### Choosing a suitable unit of analysis / germ cell & situating which activity systems is of primary value to explore

-This process is outlined in chapter 5 -
+This process is outlined in chapter  4 & 5 -
-Move some of that here
+Move some of that here - Or drop?
-Or drop?
+EXPLAIN IN JUST ENOUGH DETAIL HERE.

 #### Levels of Abstraction in Activity Theory

+LINK INSTEAD WITH ROGOFF - SET UP FOR CHAPTER 4

 The educational activity can be seen as different scopes of activity

 - wider education
 - guided activity